 Ninette Lyon was a prolific French culinary author and journalist.
-While writing many conventional books, some in English for Faber & Faber, she had an interest in food history.
-With Alan Davidson, Elizabeth David, Jane Grigson, and a few others she was a path-breaker for historical food studies, today an academic pursuit, in no small part due to their efforts.
+She wrote many conventional cookery books, some in English for Faber & Faber, but also had an interest in food history.
+Together with Alan Davidson, Elizabeth David, Jane Grigson and a few other luminaries she was a path-breaker for historical food studies, today an academic pursuit, in no small part due to their efforts.

-Below is a short extract of her Isle de France-Paris chapter, on charcuterie.
-(The cheese listing below it is only partial, it carries on on the next page but brie forms an important part.
-You can see images of brie de Melun and brie de Coulommiers today in my previous post mentioned, satisfying links to the past).
+Below is an extract from the Isle de France-Paris chapter, on charcuterie.
+(The list of cheeses is partial as it carries onto the next page, and brie is an important part).
+You can see modern images of brie de Melun and brie de Coulommiers in my previous post – satisfying links to the past.

 I raise a glass to her memory.